HaiyuWu/SOTA-Face-Recognition-Train-and-Test/README.md

 ## Dataset preparation
 ### Hadrian and Eclipse
-Hadrian and Eclipse are face exposure and facial hair oriented test sets for face recognition model performance evaluation.
+Hadrian and Eclipse are face recognition test sets oriented around facial hairstyles and face exposure levels, respectively.
 You can download both datasets via [GDrive](https://drive.google.com/file/d/1w-YZr9yNoC0pJ4Uc0wcN4p0E9zfHfcJm/view?usp=drive_link).
 You can follow [Test sets](#test-sets) to prepare the dataset.
 If you find Hadrian and Eclipse help any of your projects, please cite the following reference:
 ```
-TODO
+@article{GoldilocksFRTestSet2024,
+  title={What is a Goldilocks Face Verification Test Set?},
+  author={Wu, Haiyu and Tian, Sicong and Bhatta, Aman and Gutierrez, Jacob and Bezold, Grace and Argueta, Genesis and Ricanek, Karl and King, Michael C. and Bowyer, Kevin W.},
+  year={2024}
+}
 ```
-The data used to create these two datasets are fully based on the commercial version of [MORPH5](https://uncw.edu/myuncw/research/innovation-commercialization/technology-portfolio/morph).
+The data used in the Hadrian and Eclipse datasets are fully based on the commercial version of [MORPH5](https://uncw.edu/myuncw/research/innovation-commercialization/technology-portfolio/morph).
-We sincerely and heartfelt appreciate the invaluable support from [Prof. Karl Ricanek Jr.](https://people.uncw.edu/ricanekk/) and [University of North Carolina Wilmington](https://uncw.edu/) (UNCW), and granted us permission to redistribute the partial MORPH data (Hadrian and Eclipse) for **FREE** research usage.
+We sincerely and heartfelt appreciate the invaluable support from [Prof. Karl Ricanek Jr.](https://people.uncw.edu/ricanekk/) and [University of North Carolina Wilmington](https://uncw.edu/) (UNCW).
+UNCW has granted permission to use the images in Hadrian and Eclipse **FREE** for research purposes.
 ***You can get the full academic and commercial MORPH datasets at [official webpage](https://uncw.edu/myuncw/research/innovation-commercialization/technology-portfolio/morph)***.